Tor tambra

 Tor tambra, the Javan mahseer, is a species of mahseer native to Southeast Asia.

 Taxonomy

 Tor tambra is a typical mahseer, with Cyprinidae features, large scales and a large head comparative to body depth.
 It is usually longer and slimmer bodied than some other species and head length to body depth measurements are among the critical taxonomic features used for identification.

 A reddish body colour gives rise to the name kelah merah (red mahseer) in some parts of mainland Malaysia.

 There have been suggestions that the size and length of the median lobe may be a key to species identity, but this has been proven to be a mistake.
 Most species of mahseer demonstrate both thick-lipped, large median lobe and thin-lipped, small median lobe morphotypes.

 T. tambra, T. tambroides and T. douronensis may be synonymous.

+The following cladogram is based on a 2021 phylogenetic study using 13 protein-coding genes and two ribosomal RNA with 1000 bootstrap replications:

 Distribution

 These fish have been found throughout Southeast Asia, ranging from Thailand in the Chao Phraya and Mekong River basins to the Greater Sunda Islands and Malaysia.
 The type locality of Tor tambra is the Indonesian island of Java.